 The Pinball Hall of Fame is a museum dedicated to classic pinball machines.
 It features many different playable pinball machines from the past and present that have been painstakingly refurbished to their original glory.

 You’ll even find some extremely rare machines like Bally’s Pinball Circus, Franco’s Impacto, and William’s Black Gold.
-With over 10,000 square feet of pinball machines from the 1950’s – 1990’s, you’ll have a blast from the past!
+With over 10,000 square feet of pinball machines from the 1950’s to 1990’s, you’ll have a blast from the past!
 And unlike most museums, this one is definitely hands-on so bring lots of quarters!
-It’s FREE to enter.

 Party at The Fremont Street Experience